Accelerating iterative solvers via a two-dimensional minimum residual technique: Numerical experiments

 For all of the examined methods, the discrepancy principle is utilized as the stopping rule.
 More precisely, the iterations are terminated once

-here $\eta=1.01$ is a safety factor, and \texttt{NoiseLevel} stands for some estimate of the quantity ${\|e\|}_2/{\|\tilde{g}\|}_2$, where $\tilde{g}$ denotes the (unknown) error--free vector associated with the right-hand side of \eqref{eq1}, i.e., $g=\tilde{g}+e$.
-The values for \texttt{NoiseLevel} used for each example are given in the captions of Tables \ref{tab7}--\ref{tab92}.
+here $\eta=1.01$ is a safety factor, and \texttt{NoiseLevel} stands for some estimate of the quantity ${\|e\|}/{\|\tilde{g}\|}$, where $\tilde{g}$ denotes the (unknown) error--free vector associated with the right-hand side of \eqref{eq1}, i.e., $g=\tilde{g}+e$.
+The values for \texttt{NoiseLevel} are given in the captions of Tables \ref{tab9} and \ref{tab92}.

-\begin{example} { \rm We consider the restoration of the test image \texttt{cameraman} which is represented by an array of $256\times 256$ pixels.
-To construct the blur matrix $A$, we work with the MATLAB function in the form ``\texttt{mblur(256,bandw,x)}" which creates a block Toeplitz matrix that models motion deblurring.
-More precisely, the function generates an $65536 \times 65536$ matrix that models blurring of the image by a linear motion blur along the \texttt{x}-axis.
-Denoted by the integer \texttt{bandw}, the bandwidth determines the ``length" of the deblurring, in the sense that \texttt{bandw} is the half-bandwidth of the matrix.
-Therefore, the total ``length" of the deblurring is $2*\texttt{bandw}-1$.
+\begin{example} {\rm We consider the 2D fan-beam linear-detector tomography test problem from IR Tools toolbox.
+More precisely, we use the function $[A,\tilde{g},f]$ = {\bf fanlineartomo}$(n, \theta,p)$ inside the toolbox which exploits the ``line model" to create a 2D X-ray tomography test problem with an $n\times n$ pixel domain.
+The vector $\theta$ in the function includes projection angles (in degrees) and the parameter $p$ is associated with the number of rays for each angle.
+Here we worked with default values of $\theta$ and $p$, i.e., $\theta = 0:2:358$ and $p = {\rm round(sqrt}(2)*n)$, resulting in a coefficient matrix $A$ of size $\ell \times n^2$ where $\ell={\rm length(\theta)}*p$.

-In Tables \ref{tab7} and \ref{tab72}, we report the results of numerical experiments for two values of $\texttt{bandw}$, both of which result in a numerically singular coefficient matrix $A$ in \eqref{eq1}.
-As seen, the proposed method is competitive with IRcgls and IRhybrid\_lsqr$^{*}$.
-In this example, TSTMR, IRcgls and IRhybrid\_lsqr$^{*}$ outperform IRhybrid\_lsqr$^{**}$.
-In addition, the error corresponding to the approximate solutions produced by TSTMR is slightly smaller than the other methods.
-Additionally, the Peak Signal-To-Noise Ratios (PSNR) associated with the restored images are also included in the table, showing that TSTMR results in restored images with a higher PSNR than the other methods.
-Moreover, the true, blurred--noisy and restored images are displayed in Figure \ref{fig1} for \texttt{bandw}=$7$ and \texttt{NoiseLevel}$=0.01$.
+We report the numerical results for the above example in Tables \ref{tab9} and \ref{tab92} for four different values of $n$.
+Although the proposed method is not always the fastest in terms of CPU-time (especially for larger problems), its performance appears to be quite robust and the method results in smaller errors and higher PSNRs than can be obtained with the other methods.
+In the largest case, $A$ is approximately of size $25,000\times 10,000$ and contains just over $2,000,000$ nonzero entries.

 } \end{example}